 The 3rd video shows the first record in the giant waves of the North Beach, where two bodyboarders (Porkito e Faustino) face the big waves without the support of jet skis!
 (November 2009).

 It was only in 2010 that the famous big wave surfer, Garrett McNamara, came to Nazaré.
-He was invited by Dino Casimiro (bodyboarder of Nazaré, graduate in Physical Education and senior technician of the City Hall).
+He was invited by Dino Casimiro (bodyboarder of Nazaré and technician of the City Hall).
 Then began the project Zon North Canyon Show and in 2011 McNamara caught a wave with 78 foot / 23.77 meters, beating the world record for the biggest wave ridden until 2017!